 Condensation of substructures is used beside static analyses mainly for vibration analysis and response analysis in time and frequency domain.
-There, beside stiffness and mass matrices eigenvalues, mode shapes, and damping matrices are provided.
+There, beside stiffness and mass matrices eigenvalues, mode shapes, loads, and damping matrices are provided.
+Additional static mode shapes can also be taken into account.

-Another application is the generation of modal models (e.g. by generalized modal condensation, see page 72).
+Another application is the generation of modal models (e.g. by generalized modal condensation, see page 74).
 These modal models are intended for modal response analyses outside of PERMAS.